dszakal/autodb/README.md

     Redis is an optional dependency for caching table describes.
     If using more AutoDb (more tables or more connections) with Redis table definition caching, you WANT to set different $ident for AutoDb::init()
     If using Redis cache you WANT to purge 'autodbdefs.*' redis keys in your deploy script, or at least you REALLY WANT TO delete it right after running an ALTER TABLE
     Concurrent writing (INSERT IGNORE INTO, REPLACE INTO) is supported, but only via AutoRecord::saveMore(array $arrayOfRecords) which will set save inserted/replaced references as dead.
 For limitations see "unit" tests / concurrentWriteTests()
-    Everything by AutoDb or AutoRecord will throw a new instance of AutoDbException in all circumstances For now, supports only MySQL - with mysqli (PDO planned to be supported very soon) - NEXT THING TO BE IMPLEMENTED For now, supports only databases with auto_increment positive integer primary keys We do not support editing of primary keys, but you should do that manually and carefully anyway For now, type checking is very basic, will improve
+    We do not support editing of primary keys, but you should do that manually and carefully anyway Supports only databases with AUTO_INCREMENT POSITIVE INTEGER primary keys Everything by AutoDb or AutoRecord will throw a new instance of AutoDbException in all circumstances For now, supports only MySQL - with mysqli (PDO planned to be supported very soon) - NEXT THING TO BE IMPLEMENTED For now, type checking is very basic, will improve

 Usage example: